flukadocker/F4D/README.md

 ```
 xhost +
 ```
- on the host OS to enable the running the X11 forwarding.
+on the host OS to enable the X11 forwarding.

 ### Windows 10 Pro, Enterprise, and Education